-Demi: As the author of five (soon to be six with the launch of INTOXICATING March 29) romances set in west coast wine country, my readers are dying to hear what inspires you!
+Demi: As the author of six romances set in west coast wine country, my readers are dying to hear what inspires you!

 Writing wine romances all started I when I visited northern California a few years ago.
 I was struck by the beauty of the landscape and the amazing wine mansions, and I began to wonder what it would be like to live there.
 That fired my imagination and I started taking notes.
 By the time I was on the plane for the trip home, I was already writing A Taste of Chardonnay